paulHMorud/ChessEngine/README.md

 # Chess Game with Engine

-This is a self made chess game and engine built in Java, featuring a graphical user interface (GUI) using JavaFX.
+This is a self made chess game and engine built in Java, featuring a graphical user interface using JavaFX.
 The project is structured as a Maven build.
 While most aspects of chess are implemented, some functionalities are either incomplete or buggy:
 - **Draws**: Draws are not included.
 - **Pawn Promotion**: The functionality exists but may not work as expected in all cases.